-This briefing outlines the most relevant initiatives of the Strategy for organisations and associations working with persons with disabilities and on long-term care.
-EPR monitors the development of these initiatives and keeps members updated and engaged on them.
+This briefing outlines the most relevant initiatives of the Strategy for organisations and associations working with persons with disabilities and on long-term care and the actions taken.

+EPR as an umbrella organisation that brings together service providers for the persons with disabilities monitors the development of these initiatives and keeps members updated and engaged on them.

-Care is a pressing issue
+Care is still a pressing issue

-The impact of the Covid-19 pandemic on the European care systems strongly influenced the efforts for this new Strategy.
-The pandemic has exposed and worsened the structural weaknesses of care systems, highlighting the need to strengthen them and make them more resilient.
+The impact of the Covid-19 pandemic and the migration crisis as result of Russia's war of aggression against Ukraine has brought a strong negative impact on the European care systems.
+It exposed and worsened the structural weaknesses of care systems, highlighting the need to strengthen them and make them more resilient.